sophia-lambert/sophia-lambert.github.io/research.md

 title: Research
 layout: post
 use_fontawesome: true
-categories:
-  - Model development for analyzing the diversification of clades of unknown diversity
-  - Inference technique for fast and flexible, likelihood free diversification analyses
-  - Diatoms diversification in light of their ecological niche space
 ---

 This page highlights several of my research projects.
 For a complete list of my publications, see my [publications page](./publications.html).